Personal tools

 There are hundreds of VITA (Volunteer Income Tax Assistance) sites scattered all over Michigan where you can have an IRS-trained volunteer prepare and efile your state and federal tax return for you for free.
 You must meet income requirements to be eligible, but generally anyone who qualifies for the Earned Income Tax Credit will be eligible for free VITA help.

-To locate a VITA site near you, call 2-1-1 or check this list of FREE tax assistance centers.
+To locate a VITA site near you, call 2-1-1 or come back in late January for a list of free tax preparation sites near you.

 You could be eligible to receive up to several thousand dollars through the Earned Income Tax Credit